s00d/vue3-migrate/README.md

 - `-p, --prompt <prompt>`: Specify the path to the prompt file (optional)
 - `-mt, --max_tokens <max_tokens>`: The GPT max tokens (default: 4096, optional).

-see vue3-migrate `vue3-migrate convert -h`
+see help: `vue3-migrate convert -h`

 ### Refactor All Vue Files in a Directory